SCLW/Circuitry-Based-Sound/readme.md

 ### CD4015

 CD4015 IC consists of two four stage shift registers.

 A shift register is built of a series of interconnected [flip-flops](https://en.wikipedia.org/wiki/Flip-flop_(electronics) "flip-flop").
-The memory content of a flip-flop is shifted to the next one, synchronized to the rising edge of a clock signal.
-A reset can be enabled through a high level at the reset pin.
-A low level should be present at the reset pin for a continuous operation.
+A flip-flop or latch is a bistable multivibrator circuit.
+This means it has two stable states which represent either 0 or 1.
+The state of a flip-flop can be controlled by an input signal and is used to store 1 bit.
+In a shift register the incoming serial input data D is transferred to a parallel output register Qn.
+More specifically, when a memory content is stored in the first flip-flop is shifted to the next one, synchronized to the rising edge of a clock signal CL.
+A logical high at the reset pin is setting all outputs to zero.
+The reset pin should be set to high for a continuous operation.

 *Applications:*
 * sequencer / pattern generator